Myhtica/tailwind-formatter/README.md

 # Tailwind Formatter - Class Organization, Your Way

 Wrestling with messy class strings or opinionated formatting styles?
-Tailwind Formatter lets you enjoy neatly categorized, consistently formatted Tailwind classes that make your JSX/TSX code more readable and maintainable — _your way_.
+Tailwind Formatter lets you enjoy neatly categorized, consistently formatted utility classes that make your code more readable and maintainable — _your way_.

 ## Features